-- 6-Role of national and county governments in the prevention of school drop-out.

-- 7-Management plans.

-- 8-Rights of pregnant and parenting students.

-- 9-Role of governments in ensuring re-admission of drop out children.

-- 10-Management of teenage pregnancies in school.

-- 11-Confidentiality.

-- 12-Right to re-admission.

-- 13-Re-admission.

-- 14-Obligations of parents and guardians.
+- 6 -Role of national and county governments in the prevention of school drop-out. - 7 Management plans. - 8 -Rights of pregnant and parenting students. - 9 Role of governments in ensuring re-admission of drop out children. - 10 Management of teenage pregnancies in school. - 11 Medical examination. - 12 Provision of pre and post-natal health information. - 13 Provision of counselling and support services. - 14 Confidentiality. - 15 Disclosure of the identity of the person responsible for a child's pregnancy. - 16 Right to re-admission. - 17 Re-admission. - 18 Obligations of parents and guardians.

-- 15-Obligations of the institution of basic education.
+- 19 Obligations of the institution of basic education. - 20 Offence.

-- 16-Offence.